SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:2.1em;color:Black;">Conclusion</span>

 - Protestants compose the largest percent of the <a href="https://sevenshepherd.github.io/science/">greatest minds</a> ever to have existed in the sciences, especially for the last hundred years of nobel prize.
 - The Reformed traditions consistantly produce some of the finest minds theology has ever produced throughout history all the way down to modern times.
-They single handedly are responsible for some of the most accurate Bible versions (i.e. ESV, NET, etc.) on earth.
+They single handedly are responsible for some of the most accurate Bible versions on earth.

 <!-- - The <a href="https://sevenshepherd.github.io/24-reasons-esv-net-nlt/" style="color:#A8A8A8">most accurate</a> Bibles mankind has ever produced come from those who have concluded a reformed theology.
 Metzger's NOAB being the most ecumenical.
     - <a href="https://amzn.to/3WsN0Uw" style="color:#A8A8A8">ESV Study Bible</a>